pranjaldhole/QiskitHackathon25_SuperQops/README.md

 - **Use case**: QuBO formulation with VQE solver for Travelling Salesperson Problem.

+### Optimization steps

+- **Circuit optimization using approximation schema**
+  - Initialize the `isa_circuit` with `TrivialLayout` (level 0 optimization).
+  - Apply an approximation schema to find a minimal-spanning-tree.
+- **Error Suppression on noisy qubits**
+  - We use `PauliTwirling` for suppressing the noise on most noisy qubits in the selected physical qubit mapping.

 ## Benchmarking

 - Noise estimation at qubit level